 NGOs can participate in a number of ways in the Human Rights Council.
-Participating means that they can physically assist to sessions of the Council and its related mechanisms, make written and oral statements or organise events at the margins of sessions.
-Yet participating does not include a right to vote.
-This right is reserved to States, and it is therefore important for NGOs to find other ways to make sure that their cause is reflected in this intergovernmental process.
-There are indeed a number of formal as well as informal ways of engaging with the Human Rights Council in a view to influence its work.
+Participating means that they can physically assist to sessions of the Council and its related mechanisms, make written and oral statements or organise events.
+Participating does not include a right to vote as it is reserved to States, and it is therefore important for NGOs to find other ways for their cause to be reflected in this intergovernmental process.
+There are a number of formal and informal ways of engaging with the Human Rights Council in a view to influence its work.
 While the formal ways, such as reading out an oral declaration, may be much more known, it is crucial to give due consideration to the more informal ways of working with the Council.

 Before a plenary session of the Council, NGOs in consultative status with ECOSOC can submit a written statement.
 This statement will become an official UN document and will be published on the website of the Council.
 The deadline for submission is two weeks before the beginning of the session.
 NGO Written Statement Submission is now done on-line at this link.
 A practical guide to submitting statements on line is available in English.Written statements can also be submitted jointly by several NGOs.
 At least one of them needs to hold ECOSOC consultative status, but there is no need for the others to do so as well.
 Written statements can be made under any of the ten agenda items and should respect UN terminology.
 This means that you should use official names of countries and avoid using depreciatory expressions such as "regime" instead of "government".